-Natasha Lester’s third book, A Kiss from Mr Fitzgerald, will be published by Hachette Australia in April 2016, with her fourth book to follow in April 2017.
+Natasha Lester’s third book, A Kiss from Mr Fitzgerald, will be published by Hachette Australia in April 2016, with her fourth book, Her Mother’s Secret, to follow in April 2017.
 She is the author of the award-winning What is Left Over, After (2010) and If I Should Lose You (2012).
 The Age newspaper has described her as ‘a remarkable Australian talent’.
 She has been the recipient of grants from the Australia Council, and a writing residency from Varuna, The Writers House.
 Her work has also appeared in The Review of Australian Fiction and Overland, and the anthologies Australian Love Stories, The Kid on the Karaoke Stage and Purple Prose.
 In her spare time she loves to teach writing, she’s a sought-after public speaker, and she can often be found drinking tea, doing headstands at yoga or playing dress-ups with her three children.

 Preparation meets Opportunity